Quantum-Classical Dynamical Brackets: Dynamics of interacting pure variables

 and from antisymmetry

 for all functions of $\eta$.

 Let the Hamiltonian of the full system be

 split into a pure quantum term $H_Q$, a pure classical term $H_C$ and an interaction term $H_I(\eta)$.
-For any function $f_Q$ of pure quantum variables, the analogue of the Heisenberg equation of motion is then
+For any function $f_Q$ of pure quantum variables, the analog of the Heisenberg equation of motion is then

 the expected quantum equation.
 The interaction term $H_I$ contains classical variables that are no different from the familiar external potentials in textbook quantum mechanics.
 From the point of view of the $Q$ sector, $H_I(\eta)$ can be regarded as a time-dependent potential where the explicit time dependence is that of the classical variables involved in $\eta$.